 An hour south of Tennant Creek is Karlu Karlu/Devils Marbles and the smaller Kunjarra/The Pebbles sacred site nearby.
 The gravity-defying granite formations are intriguing on their own but when you add in a stunning outback sunset, they take on a whole new look.

-Sunsets in Central Australia
+The best sunsets in Central Australia

 Just like the rest of the Territory, Central Australia has some pretty special spots where you can enjoy the sunset.
-But remember – the winter desert gets cold, so make sure you rug up before heading out.
+But remember, the winter desert gets cold, so make sure you rug up before heading out.

-Giving a 360-degree view of the town and the surrounding country, Anzac Hill is an incredible place to watch the sun set.
+Giving a 360° view of the town and the surrounding country, Anzac Hill is an incredible place to watch the sun set.
 Park towards the top of the hill in the dedicated carpark for ramp or stair access to the top.
 If you’re feeling energetic, park at the bottom and walk up the rugged track to find your viewing spot.
 It won’t disappoint.

 For a truly unique adventure, the Sunset to Sunrise experience at Earth Sanctuary World Nature Centre is a must.
 Make your way to the sanctuary for a sunset dinner and then take advantage of the guides’ incredible cultural knowledge and astronomy equipment to watch the sky transition from day to night.
 Spend the night in your swag and awake to an unrivalled sunrise.